Why Kerala must be on guard for the silent returnees of the Islamic State

 The IB terms such persons as silent returnees of the ISIS.
 This is a new challenge for us and the vigil is high, the IB officer says.
 There are various routes that these recruits have been using.
 Those coming into India from Afghanistan had often entered into Nepal before making their entry.
 In these cases, the recruits are most likely to use the land route to avoid scrutiny.
 Once in India, it becomes easier for them to travel by road and reach their destination in Kerala.

-IB officials say that with the latest video of Baghdadi emerging, it will only breath life into such parsons.
+IB officials say that with the latest video of Baghdadi emerging, it will only breath life into such persons.
 They will act for their leader and this would make them extremely lethal, officials also point out.